About the Institute

-The African Musicology Institute (AMI) is the first Africa-based institute fully dedicated to the rigorous scholarship and documentation of African and diaspora musics.
-We bridge the gap between indigenous epistemologies and modern digital innovation.
+The African Musicology Institute (AMI) is the first Africa-based institute fully dedicated to the rigorous study of African and diaspora musics.
+Established through a historic partnership in September 2025, AMI bridges the gap between traditional indigenous knowledge and modern digital innovation.
+We move beyond music as mere entertainment, treating it as a sacred repository of history, philosophy, and community identity.

 Core Ecosystem Pillars